 A few days before your shoot you will need a few apps and tools.

-The first is an offline map, Google Maps allows you to save chunks of the map but some areas are off limits (I tried to save a map of Osaka and wasn’t allowed).
+The first is, Google Maps allows you to save chunks of the map but some areas are off limits (I tried to save a map of Osaka and wasn’t allowed).
 You need to find apps that have offline maps from the get-go and download the map of the area where you are going.
 It sounds stupid and you might be tempted to skip this part, but when I went to Hong Kong, I wasted an hour and a half trying to get out of the subway area into the main roads.

 The second app you need is called the Photographers Ephemeris (iOS / Android).
 It’s designed for landscape shooters but it’s also useful for street photographers because it allows you to know where and when the sun will rise and set.
 It tells you what to expect in terms of light.
 It is a paid app, but alternatively, you can get that information for free online.